Uber will no longer force victims of sexual assault into arbitration

 Susan Fowler, the former Uber engineer whose blog post drove Uber to address sexual harassment within the company's corporate workforce, is fighting on the workplace issue more broadly in California.
 She joined California lawmakers in April to introduce a state bill that would ban forced arbitration.

-"As bold and far reaching as this announcement and decision is, and as unique as it is, it won't give everything to everybody," West said, noting that the arbitration change around harassment and assault don't apply in class action suits.
+"As bold and far reaching as this announcement and decision is, and as unique as it is, it won't give everything to everybody," West said.
 "What's most important is for individual survivors to be able to tell their individual stories."

 -- CNN's Nelli Black, Curt Devine, Drew Griffin, Majlie de Puy Kamp, Collette Richards and Whitney Clegg contributed reporting.